 Attention: If you do not carry out the required procedure or do not comply with the requirements set out below, although in possession of an ISEE economic situation from 30,001 to 60,000 euros, you will be subject to the maximum contribution provided for the majority of students enrolled in Bachelor’s and Master’s degree courses.

-- 17th December 2021, all the previous operations without arrears only if you are a transfer student or you register for the first year of a master’s degree programme;
+- 17th December 2020, without arrears, if you are a transfer student or you register for the first year of a master’s degree programme;

 - if you are enrolled in a bachelor’s degree programme you must not have another degree, either under the old system (even prior to DM 509/1999) or under the new system, whether obtained in Italy or abroad, or a diploma issued by the Conservatory/Fine Arts Academy, or a three-year first-level diploma issued under Italian law no. 508/1999;